Skarsnik/QUsb2snes/README.md

 ### RetroArch

 Enable the RetroArch support.
 Open Hakchi2 CE and in the menu go to 'tools -> open ftp client' it should open your default browser, copy paste the url it should look like `ftp://169.254.13.37/` for the default ip, and paste in the file explorer to go to it (if it ask you for user/password, just put root as user, there is no password).
 Go into the `/etc/libretro/` folder and copy the retroarch.cgf file somewhere.
 Open the copy with a text editor and search for the `network_cmd_enable` entry, replace `false` with `true`, save.
 Then now put your copy in place of the original one.

+## BSnes-AS

+Activate the `Lua bridge` on the device menu of QUsb2Snes.
+In the `Script` menu of Bsnes-as, select `Load Script` and pick the usb2snes.as file from the included scripts folder.

 # Licence